Naval Base Ulithi: LORAN station

-Kamikaze attack

-On 11 March 1945, Kamikaze aircraft hit USS Randolph (CV-15) aircraft carrier on her stern starboard side in nighttime raid on Ulithi.
-USS Randolph lost 27 men and were killed, some of the 105 wounded the US Naval hospital ship USS Relief (AH-1).
-The raid was called Operation Tan No. 2 that took off from Kanoya Air Field.
-The USS Randolph was quickly repaired at Ulithi and put back in service.

 Mogmog Island

 US Navy Seabees turned the swamps and forest on Mogmog Island (Mog Mof) into a large Ulithi fleet recreation center.
-Also on Mogmog Island the Seabees built the Ulithi Seabees camp with barracks and depot.
+The Seabees built the Ulithi Seabees camp with barracks and depot.
 At the depot Seabees stored all the supplies and gear needed to build and maintain the base at Ulithi.

-The Mogmog Island recreation center had bandstand, a refreshment center, a 1,200-seat theatre with a 25-by-40-foot stage, a sport center with 4 baseball diamonds and 200-seat chapel.
+The Mogmog Island recreation center had a bandstand, a refreshment center, a 1,200-seat theatre with a 25-by-40-foot stage, a sport center with 4 baseball diamonds and 200-seat chapel.
 The recreation center could house up to 8,000 men and 1,000 officers daily.
-Mogmog Island had a large recreation beach resort for those on liberty leave.
-At the center and atoll, the Navy had an ice cream barge that could make up to 500 gallons of ice cream for the troops in 8 hours.
-The ice cream barge would also make fresh bread products.
-The base officer’s and Chief petty officer's club was built on Mogmog Island.
-Crowley's Tavern was a popular spot.
-On Mogmog Island the Seabess built Mogmog Airfield for light aircraft for short trips to the other nearby islands.
-Off the shore of Mogmog Island in the Atoll was the Mogmog floating seaplane base, supported by seaplane tenders.
+Mogmog Island had a large recreation beach resort for those on leave.
+The Navy had an ice cream barge that could make up to 500 gallons of ice cream for the troops in 8 hours.
+The barge would also make fresh bread products.
+The base officer's and chief petty officer's club was built on Mogmog Island.

+Mogmog Airfield was constructed for light aircraft for short trips to the other nearby islands.
+Off the shore of Mogmog Island in the atoll was the Mogmog floating seaplane base, supported by seaplane tenders.

 Asor Island

-Naval Base Ulithi headquarters and the military cemetary were built on Asor Island.
+Naval Base Ulithi headquarters and the military cemetery were built on Asor Island.
 The 6th Special Naval Construction Battalion was in charge of most burial details.
 The 63 men lost during the attack on the USS Mississinewa AO-59, were given interment at Ulithi cemetery, as were some of those lost on the USS Franklin.
 After the war the cemetery was closed as the troops were reinterred in new, permanent cemeteries in the states.